Cigales (wine): Climate

 The Cigales DOP has a continental climate (long hot summers, cold winters) with an Atlantic maritime influence and strong temperature variations.
 Temperatures often fall below 0°C during the winter and there are usually frosts in spring, which represents a significant risk for the grape harvest, and can reach 40°C in summer.
 Rainfall is light, about 425 mm per annum, falling mostly in spring and autumn.

 Soil

 The soil is light brown in color and is formed by lime-bearing sand and gypsum-bearing clays, lying on a subsoil of clays and marls.
 Its structure is granular, weak, not very rocky and lacking in organic material.

 Wines produced

 Like other DOPs in the region, Cigales supplied Valladolid and other cities with wine during the Middle Ages.
-While Toro supplied red wine and Rueda white wine, Cigales specialised in clarets and rosés.
+While Toro supplied red wine and Rueda white wine, Cigales specialised in claretes and rosés.
 These wines were made until recently in underground cellars, which were often shared by small wine-makers (bodegueros) and which were excavated to depths of over 10 m.